Vatsal Sheth

 Vatsal Sheth (born 5 August 1980) is an Indian actor, model and entrepreneur.
 He has acted in many Indian television shows and numerous Hindi films, and is known for his portrayal of Raj Chaudhary in the 2004 film Taarzan: The Wonder Car, Shaurya Goenka in the 2014 thriller series Ek Hasina Thi, and Kabir Raichand in the 2017 love-saga series Haasil.

 Life and family

 Sheth was born on 5 August 1980 in Mumbai to Gujarati parents.
 He is the elder of the two siblings.

 He studied at Utpal Shanghvi Global School, did his Junior College at Gokalibai Punamchand Pitambar High School, Vile Parle and received his degree in mathematics from Mithibai College, Vile Parle.
 He also wrote a few games in GW-BASIC and Pascal.
 He intended to become a software engineer which he later dropped after receiving his first significant role as Jai in Just Mohabbat.

 Sheth is a vegetarian.
 He is a fitness enthusiast and follows teetotalism.
 He is a part of the Celebrity Cricket Team Mumbai Heroes.
 He also plays badminton and supports Mumbai Magicians in the Indian Badminton League.

 Personal life

-Sheth married his co-star Ishita Dutta on 28 November 2017.
+Sheth met actress Ishita Dutta on the sets of their show Rishton Ka Saudagar - Baazigar in 2016.
+Sheth married Dutta on 28 November 2017 in Mumbai.
+In March 2023, the couple announced their pregnancy and had a baby boy on 19 July 2023.